iita71737/restaurant_list/README.md

 - Clone the repo: `git clone https://github.com/iita71737/restaurant_list.git`
 - On Terminal Window , enter in the project folder `cd restaurant_list`
 - Install all about this project **package** with [npm](https://www.npmjs.com/): `npm install`
-- Start this project `npm run start `
+- Start this project `npm run dev `